 Provides an opportunity for exploration of the field of biological sciences in a professional setting.
 Allows students to integrate theory and practice and engage in a team-based work environment.
 Requires completion of 45-135 classroom hours under the supervision of a science/biology professional.
 Requires a special application.
-Prerequisite(s) or Corequisite(s): 6 credits in related field
+Prerequisite(s): Health science minor with junior standing or higher